 Hutchins offers outstanding facilities including modern classrooms, science and computer laboratories, three libraries, a performing arts centre, multiple sporting grounds, a chapel and the student residence.

 Hutchins is a founder-member of the International Coalition of Boys’ Schools and is a member of the Independent Schools Tasmania.
-In 2011, The Hutchins School became a member of the Council of International Schools (CIS).
+In 2014, The Hutchins School became an accredited member of the Council of International Schools (CIS).
 The Headmaster is a member of the Association of Heads of Independent Schools of Australia.

 The Hutchins School Board is governed by the Christ College Act 1926 and is responsible for the Governance of the School.